 In this context, to develop flexible integrated systemic models (upgradable, modular, ...) which are efficient, realistic and easy to use (for developers, modelers and end users) is a challenge in itself.
 What mathematical representations and what computational tools to use?
-Nowadays many tools are used: for example, cellular automata (e.g. in the LEAM model), agent models (e.g. URBANSIM), system dynamics (e.g. World3), large systems of ordinary equations (e.g. equilibrium models such as TRANUS), and so on.
+Nowadays many tools are used: for example, cellular automata (e.g. in the LEAM model), agent models (e.g. URBANSIM 0), system dynamics (e.g. World3), large systems of ordinary equations (e.g. equilibrium models such as TRANUS), and so on.
 Each of these tools has strengths and weaknesses.
 Is it necessary to invent other representations?
 What is the relevant level of modularity?
 How to get very modular models while keeping them very coherent and easy to calibrate?
 Is it preferable to use the same modeling tools for the whole system, or can we freely change the representation for each considered subsystem?
 How to easily and effectively manage different scales? (difficulty appearing in particular during the calibration process).
 How to get models which automatically adapt to the granularity of the data and which are always numerically stable? (this has also a direct link with the calibration processes and the propagation of uncertainties).
 How to develop models that can be calibrated with reasonable efforts, consistent with the (human and material) resources of the agencies and consulting firms that use them?

 Before describing our research axes, we provide a brief overview of the types of models that we are or will be working with.
 As for LUTI (Land Use and Transportation Integrated) modeling, we have been using the TRANUS model since the start of our group.
 It is the most widely used LUTI model, has been developed since 1982 by the company Modelistica, and is distributed via Open Source software.
 TRANUS proceeds by solving a system of deterministic nonlinear equations and inequalities containing a number of economic parameters (e.g. demand elasticity parameters, location dispersion parameters, etc.).
 The solution of such a system represents an economic equilibrium between supply and demand.
-A second LUTI model that will be considered in the near future, within the CITIES project, is UrbanSim .
-Whereas TRANUS aggregates over e.g. entire population or housing categories, UrbanSim takes a micro-simulation approach, modeling and simulating choices made at the level of individual households, businesses, and jobs, for instance, and it operates on a finer geographic scale than TRANUS.